caraml-dev/docs/README.md

 CaraML is a **Machine Learning Operations (MLOps) platform** that helps data scientists focus on data science by abstracting the engineering complexities of building and running large scale Machine Learning applications.

+To access this documentation in GitBook, please follow this URL [CaraML Docs](https://caraml.gitbook.io/caraml-doc/)
 ## **Main components for CaraML:**

 ### **Models**